GobindB/layoff_scraper/README.md

 # layoff_scraper
 Aggregate and process layoff data from website into a structured dataset

-To run from command line:
+To run from command line install neccesarys requirements:

 call scraper.py script with args
 a) output text name